m-ender/vscode-retinate/README.md

-# search-and-retina README
+# Retinate

-This is the README for your extension "search-and-retina".
+This is the README for your extension "retinate".
 After writing up a brief description, we recommend including the following sections.

 ## Features